Mesothelioma and Navy Veterans

 Secondhand Asbestos Exposure in the U.S. Navy

-Family members who lived on U.S. Navy bases also may have been exposed to asbestos.
+Family members who lived on U.S. Navy bases also may have been exposed to asbestos through secondhand exposure.

-Navy base housing and construction sites could be sources of exposure if asbestos fibers were disturbed and entered the surrounding air.
+Navy base housing and construction sites also put loved ones at risk if fibers were disturbed and entered the air.

 Mesothelioma Navy Compensation and Benefits

-Learn more about benefits and financial compensation options for Navy veterans with mesothelioma and their families below.
+Learn more about benefits and financial compensation options for mesothelioma Navy veterans and their families below.

 Mesothelioma Navy VA Benefits

-Mesothelioma VA benefits like disability compensation and pensions can help cover lost wages and caregiver expenses.
+Mesothelioma VA benefits like disability compensation can help cover lost wages and caregiver expenses.

 Married veterans can receive $4,044.91 each month or more from VA disability benefits since mesothelioma is a 100% disability.

-We can help Navy mesothelioma veterans file for or increase their VA benefits for free right now, if eligible.
+We can help eligible Navy mesothelioma veterans file for or increase their VA benefits for free right now.

-Navy veterans with mesothelioma may be able to file lawsuits against companies that made or sold asbestos-containing products.
-Mesothelioma lawsuits award $1 million on average, with some veterans getting even more.
+Navy veterans may be able to file lawsuits against companies that made or sold the asbestos-containing products that made them sick.
+Mesothelioma lawsuits award $1 million or more in many cases.

 Navy mesothelioma lawsuit payouts our legal partners have secured include: